fastapi/fastapi/docs/tutorial/security/oauth2-jwt.md

 Then you can give this token to a user directly or a third party, to interact with your API with a set of restrictions.

-You can learn how to use them and how they are integrated into **FastAPI** in the next section.
+You can learn how to use them and how they are integrated into **FastAPI** in the next chapter.

 ## Recap